For the sake of a trustworthy cloud, it's time for Google to get its information security act together.

 And although Google properly commissioned a report into its Street View debacle, it would have been happy to see the matter go away by deleting the information before fuller inquiries could be conducted.

 My worries were heightened at the time when I put questions to Google's head of engineering in Australia, Alan Noble (remember, Google Maps originated here).
-Noble knew, or ought to have known, who the wi-fi culprit coder was but no sanction would be taken, he said.
+Noble knew, or ought to have known, who the culprit coder was but no sanction would be taken, he told me.

 Although Google eventually came around to the point of view that capturing people's private information and storing it without their permission or knowledge was unacceptable and possibly illegal, I feel that in its DNA there's a cognitive dissonance and a sense, still, that it did nothing wrong despite its public statements.